-For over a decade, a crucial part of fraud detection in the virtual world has been assigning an identity to every laptop, tablet and mobile device that accesses a website or app.
-Such a fingerprint, often referred as a device fingerprint or device ID, is a representation of hundreds of different device-specific values taken from an end user's device.
+For over a decade, a crucial part of fraud detection has been assigning an identity to every laptop, tablet, and mobile device that accesses a website or app.
+Such a fingerprint is a representation of hundreds of different device-specific values taken from an end user's device.
 Like in the real world, a device fingerprint aids in identification and tracking of bad actors.

 Fraudsters' devices often share patterns in their set of signals.
-With the help of machine learning, device signal datasets render a fraud score.
-This score tells a story about the device and the user behind it.
-For example, fraudsters are 5X more likely to have flushed their browser referrer history or have null values in browser settings [source: simility.com/device-recon-results].
-As fraudsters change their tactics, the most advanced device fingerprinting technologies will recognize the pattern shift, detect any fraudulent activity and automatically adjust the fraud model.
+With the help of machine learning, device signal datasets render a fraud score that tells a story about the device and the user behind it.

 - The current state of device fingerprinting;

 - Where it is headed with more effective and advanced techniques;

 - How advanced fingerprinting technologies recognize pattern shifts and detect fraud while so the fraud model automatically adjusts.